hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

   * X-Container-Sync-To.
 This is the full path name of the destination, e.g.  https://region-b.geo-1.objects.hpcloudsvc.com/v1/12345987654321/dest
   * X-Container-Sync-Secret.
 This is the value of the shared secret value, e.g. "our-secret"

-2. The the following metadata on the destination container:
+2. The following metadata on the destination container:
   * X-Container-Sync-Secret.
 This is the value of the shared secret value, e.g. "our-secret"

 Notice that you do no need to tell the destination container the name of the source container.

-Here is an example of setting up a simple one-way synchronisation between two containers.
+Here is an example of setting up a simple one-way synchronization between two containers.
 We set up the source container first.
 In this example, we are setting up synchronization between containers in two different tenants/accounts -- hence the authorization token is different.
 These commands are either run by two different people, or one person must have the credentials for both tenants.
 In a simpler scenario, where the containers are both in the same tenant, the authorization token would be the same.